Program Synthesis Guided Reinforcement Learning for Partially Observed Environments: Problem Formulation

+We consider a meta-learning setting, where we have a set of sampled training tasks (world configurations and goal) and a set of test tasks.
+Our goal is to learn a policy using the training set that achieves good performance on the test set.

-\textbf{User-provided prototype components.} Rather than have the user directly provide the components $C$ used in our programs, we instead have them provide \emph{prototype components} $\tilde{c}\in\tilde{C}$.
-Importantly, prototypes can be shared across closely related tasks.
-Each prototype component is a logical formula that encodes the expected desired behavior of a component.
-More precisely, $\tilde{c}$ is a logical formula over variables $s^-$ and $s^+$, where $s^-$ denotes the initial state before executing the option and $s^+$ denotes the final state after executing the option.
-For instance, the prototype component
+\textbf{User-provided components.} We consider programs $p=[c_1;...;c_k]$ composed of \emph{components} $c_\tau\in C$.
+We assume the user provides the set of components $C$ that are useful for the domain.
+Importantly, these components only need to be provided once for a domain; they are shared across all tasks in this domain.
+Each component is specified as a logical predicate that encodes the intended behavior of that component.
+More precisely, $c$ is a logical predicate over $s^-$ and $s^+$, where $s^-$ denotes the initial state before executing $c$ and $s^+$ denotes the final state after executing $c$.
+For instance, the component

 says that if the POMDP is currently in state $s_0$, then $c$ should transition it to $s_1$, and if it is currently in state $s_2$, then $c$ should transition it to $s_3$.

-Rather than directly define $\tilde{c}$ over the states $s$, we can instead define it over \emph{abstraction variables} that represent subsets of the state space.
-This approach can improve scalability of our synthesis algorithm---e.g., it enables us to operate over continuous state spaces as long as the abstraction variables themselves are discrete.
+Rather than defining $c$ over the concrete states, we can define it over features $\alpha(s^-)$ and $\alpha(s^+)$ of the states in order to handle high-dimensional state spaces.

-\textbf{User-provided specification.} To specify a task, the user provides a specification $\phi$, which is a logical formula over states $s$; in general, $\phi$ may not directly refer to $s$ but to other variables that represent subsets of $\mathcal{S}$.
-Our goal is to design an agent that achieves any given $\phi$ (i.e., act in the POMDP to reach a state that satisfies $\phi$) as quickly as possible.
+\textbf{User-provided goal specification.} The goal of each task is specified with a logical predicate $\phi$ over the final state; as with components, $\phi$ may be specified over features $\alpha(s)$ instead of concrete states.
+Our objective is to design an agent that can achieve any given specification $\phi$ (i.e., act in the POMDP to reach a state that satisfies $\phi$) as quickly as possible.